consoledotdev/home/content/profiles/primer.md

 title: "Primer"
 date: 2022-05-30T12:00:00+00:00
 draft: false
-summary: Automation platform for payments and commerce
+summary: Automation platform for payments and commerce.
 metaTitle: Working at Primer - Console profile
 metaDescription:
   What is it like to work at Primer?
-Console profile behind the scenes at Primer - automation platform for payments and commerce
+Console profile behind the scenes at Primer - automation platform for payments and commerce.
 headerType: fixed
 hideLines: true
 hidePlanes: true